parthgaikwad20/parthgaikwad20.github.io/_pages/about.md

 Future Work: The Road Ahead
 -----
-  1.Dataset Expansion: Incorporate more diverse crash scenarios to improve model robustness.
+  1. Dataset Expansion: Incorporate more diverse crash scenarios to improve model robustness.

-  2.Hybrid Models: Explore hybrid ML models combining the strengths of different approaches.
+  2. Hybrid Models: Explore hybrid ML models combining the strengths of different approaches.

-  3.Real-Time Applications: Develop models capable of real-time predictions during crash simulations.
+  3. Real-Time Applications: Develop models capable of real-time predictions during crash simulations.

 Thank you for reading!
 If you have any questions or feedback, feel free to reach out.